Preparing Your Car for Fall

 Check All Bulbs

 You should test the bulbs around your car to see that they’re working.
-Check on the headlights, including the high beams, and the brake and turn signal lights.
+Check on the headlights, including the high beams, the brakes and turn signal lights.
 You might need to ask someone to help identify your brake lights for you.

 It only costs a few dollars to get replacement bulbs for your vehicle.
 You can also replace them by opening the trunk or hood and then removing the panels used to house the bulbs.
 You may not require any tools to get them opened up.
 It will cost more for you to order headlights or LED bulbs but they are still easy to replace.